Professional sports: Ice hockey

 Amid pressure from television networks that were threatening to offer the WHL a contract, the NHL doubled in size in 1967, beginning a period of expansion that lasted through much of the 1970s.
 The last major challenger to the NHL's dominance was the World Hockey Association, which successfully broke the NHL's reserve clause in court, drove up professional hockey salaries, and continued to pressure the older league into expansion.
 The WHA merged four of its remaining teams into the NHL in 1979, but had to give up most of its players, as they were still under NHL contract and had to return to their original teams.
 The NHL made its last pronounced realignment in the 1990s, moving most of the WHA teams out of their markets and establishing a number of new teams in the southern United States.

 In Europe, the introduction of professionalism varied widely, and the highest-caliber league on the continent, the Soviet Championship League (proven to be at least equal to or better than the NHL in the 1970s), was officially populated with ostensibly amateur players who were actually full-time sportspeople hired as regular workers of a company (aircraft industry, food workers, tractor industry) or organization (KGB, Red Army, Soviet Air Force) that sponsored what would be presented as an after-hours social sports society hockey team for their workers.
 In other words, all Soviet hockey players were de facto professionals who circumvented the amateur rules of the International Olympic Committee to retain their amateur status and compete in the Olympics.
 The modern-day descendant of the Soviet league, the Kontinental Hockey League, is fully professional and has some teams outside Russia, to the point where it has the resources to sign NHL veterans.
 Other European countries including Germany, Sweden, Switzerland, Norway, Finland, and Austria have prominent professional leagues.

+Rugby league

+Rugby league began playing professionally in 1895 after splitting from rugby union.
+The two main professional leagues National Rugby League and Super League are based in Australia (including one New Zealand based team) and England respectively (including one French based team).

-Rugby football
+Rugby union

 Rugby union was strictly an amateur sport throughout the 19th and most of the 20th century.
 In 1995, the game's international administrators allowed professionals to participate for the first time.
-The related sport of rugby league evolved directly out of rugby union's opposition to player payments; it has allowed professionalism in its game since its inception in 1895.
+Professional Rugby union is played in many countries throughout the world including but not limited to Australia, France, Japan, New Zealand, South Africa, the United Kingdom (and Ireland) and United States.